The 2017 chapel music card

 Women's & Men's Compline Choirs

-These choirs offer contemplative candelit services, Monday and Tuesday night respectively, at 9:30 PM.
-Compline is an excellent occasion to unburden oneself from the difficulties of the day, you will find yourself simultaneously in peaceful solitude in the darkened chapel and deeply supported by the gathered community.
+These choirs offer contemplative candelit services, Monday (women’s choir) and Tuesday night (men’s choir), at 9:30 PM.
+Compline is an felicitous occasion to unburden oneself from the difficulties of the day, in peaceful solitude in the darkened chapel and yet among a gathered community.

 Shape Note Choir